daniel04best/Cyclistic-Case-Study/README.md

 **My Objective**

 I have been tasked with analyzing 12 months of historical trip data to identify behavioral trends.
-My goal is to produce clear, data-driven insights and visualizations that will help the executive team design a new marketing strategy to convert casual riders into loyal annual members.
+(Data: [Divvy Tripdata (S3 Index)]({{ site.data_sources.divvy_link }})) My goal is to produce clear, data-driven insights and visualizations that will help the executive team design a new marketing strategy to convert casual riders into loyal annual members.

 **Tools Used:**